pavelpocho/tieto_web/readme.md

-1. Run this to generate the 'out' directory:
+1. Run this to generate the 'out' directory (you must set the output directory!):

    - npm run build